-5. That European publications be supplied to North America at the standard discounts from American prices.

-.
-That tracts with covers be charged at one cent for eight pages, less the usual discount.

-7. That ocean freight to New York be prepaid on shirments amounting to \$100 or more, and that smaller orders be placed free on board at the snipping port.
+- 5. That European publications be supplied to North America at the standard discounts from American prices. - for eight pages, less the usual discount. - 7.
+That ocean freight to New York be prepaid on shirments amounting to \$100 or more, and that smaller orders be placed free on board at the shipping port.